AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/overview.md

 ## Quick setup

 Quick Setup gets you up and running with the WKND App SPA and AEM SPA Editor in 15 minutes.
-This accelerated setup takes you directly to the end-state of the tutorial, allowing you to explore authoring the SPA in AEM SPA Editor.
+This accelerated setup takes you directly to the end state of the tutorial, allowing you to explore authoring the SPA in AEM SPA Editor.

 + [Learn about quick setup](./quick-setup.md)